achoo-o/whakatauki-api/README.md

 ## To do list
 - [x] Research
 - [x] Create Database
-- [ ] Update boilerplate hooks & front-end
+- [x] Update boilerplate hooks & front-end
+- [ ] Enquire about db restrictions (only GET requests; no CORS restrictions)

 ------------------------------------------------------